jdhitsolutions/PSReleaseTools/README.md

 ## Support

 If you have suggestions or encounter problems, please post an issue in this GitHub repository.
-If you find this project useful, please consider a small support donation.
-Use the [<kbd>:heart:Sponsor</kbd>](https://paypal.me/jdhitsolutions?locale.x=en_US) button at the top of the repository.
+If you find this project useful, or any of my work, please consider a small support donation.[<kbd>:heart:Sponsor</kbd>](https://paypal.me/jdhitsolutions?locale.x=en_US)

 Last Updated *2020-07-30 14:54:52Z UTC*